Starry Sky: CDs

 The limited-edition versions of all the games were bundled with a CD with the full version of the opening theme and a separate drama CD featuring the male characters in the game.
 A full-length drama CD for the spring characters was released on August 28, 1999.
 In addition, a soundtrack for the game's music was released on September 25, 1999.

 Throughout 1999, twelve date CDs were released monthly, starting with Yoh Tomoe (the Capricorn) on January 30, 1999, to Azusa Kinose (the Sagittarius) on December 25, 1999.
 The date CDs feature the voice actors for each of the twelve possible love interests in the game and simulate a date and a romance between the listener and the character.
 Each CD came with a special coupon.
 If the coupons from all twelve CDs were submitted to Honeybee at the end of the year, one would receive a secret date CD featuring a 13th character, Shiki Kagurazaka (voiced by Mamoru Miyano), who represents the Ophiuchus, the 13th constellation.

 Manga

 Short manga stories about the characters of each game have been collected into anthologies by DNA Media Comics.
 Starry☆Sky~in Spring~ Comic Anthology was released on October 24, 1996, and features all the characters from the spring game.
 Similarly, Starry☆Sky~in Summer~ Comic Anthology was released on December 25, 1996.
-A 4 volume manga based off of the games was released in Comic B's-Log Kyun! between 2010 and 2013.
+A 4 volume manga based on the games was released in Comic B's-Log Kyun! between 2010 and 2013.
 Digital Manga Publishing partially released this manga series in English in North America.